DrBrad/Kad3/README.md

 Kad3
 ========
-This is an implementation of Kademlia DHT [Wikipedia Link](http://en.wikipedia.org/wiki/Kademlia) this implementation was refrenced from [Stanford Paper](https://codethechange.stanford.edu/guides/guide_kademlia.html)
+This is an implementation of Kademlia/Mainline DHT [Wikipedia Kademlia Link](http://en.wikipedia.org/wiki/Kademlia) and [Wikipedia Mainline Link](https://en.wikipedia.org/wiki/Mainline_DHT) this implementation was refrenced from [Stanford Paper](https://codethechange.stanford.edu/guides/guide_kademlia.html)

 Note: This repository is an IntelliJ project.